productguy94/merchant-sdk-php/README.md

 # Bitsika Console for Merchants - PHP SDK

 The Bitsika PHP library gives convenient access to the Console Merchant API for applications written in the PHP language.
 Devs and merchants alike can use our API and corresponding dashboard to create invoices that any Bitsika user can instantly pay.
 Learn more here: https://console.bitsika.africa.
-Our raw API documentation: https://documenter.getpostman.com/view/12690520/UUy39RrV
+Our raw API documentation: https://documenter.getpostman.com/view/12690520/UUy39RrV.
+[Samll video demo.](https://www.youtube.com/watch?v=qOBr1cXlV1s)